danieldiamond/gitlab-analytics/README.md

 Our charter and goals are as follows:

-* Build a centralized data warehouse that can support data analysis requirements from all functional groups within the company.
+* Build a centralized data warehouse that can support data analysis requirements from all functional groups within the company
-* Create a common data framework and governance practice.
+* Create a common data framework and governance practice
-* Establish the single source of truth for company metrics.
+* Establish the single source of truth for company metrics
-* Establish a change management processes for source systems.
+* Establish a change management processes for source systems
-* Develop a Data Architecture plan (in conjunction with functional teams).
+* Develop a Data Architecture plan (in conjunction with functional teams)
-* Develop a roadmap for systems evolution in alignment with the Company’s data architecture plan.
+* Develop a roadmap for systems evolution in alignment with the Company’s data architecture plan

 ## Priorities